Myths and excuses against barefooting

 those unfamiliar with the physical reality on the ground.

-Many types of supposedly "acceptable" footwear make their wearers far
+Many types of generally "acceptable" footwear make their wearers far

 less safe than they would otherwise be, such as flip-flops or